fernandorubbo/scheduled-autoscaler/tutorial.md

     Created notification channel [NOTIFICATION_CHANNEL].
     ```

     **Important**: we have created a notification channel of the type email to simplify the tutorial steps.
-However, in production environments, we strongly encorage you to use a less assynchronous strategy, such as instant message options.
+However, in production environments, we strongly encourage you to use a less asynchronous strategy, such as instant message options.

 1. Set a variable with the above value found in **NOTIFICATION_CHANNEL**.